 Classically, you would pair this dish with cilantro.
 I am not a fan of cilantro and usually substitute with flat-leafed parsley.
 But since I happened to have some pea sprouts in my fridge that needed using, so they went on top instead.
 They turned out to be a lovely fresh note with the earthy sauce.
 I’d do that again :)

-Instant Pot Vietnamese Salmon
+Get the Recipe: Instant Pot or Oven Vietnamese Salmon

-- 1 Tbsp olive oil
+- 1 Tablespoon olive oil

-- 1/3 cup light brown sugar packed
+- 1/3 cup light brown sugar, packed

-- 3 Tbsp Asian fish sauce
+- 3 Tablespoon Asian fish sauce

-- 1 1/2 Tbsp soy sauce
+- 1 1/2 Tablespoon soy sauce, low sodium recommended

-- 1/2 tsp grated fresh ginger
+- 1/2 teaspoon grated fresh ginger, or ginger paste

 - Finely grated zest of 1 lime